MattCCC/fetchff/README.md

   Determines whether error responses (such as HTTP 4xx or 5xx) should also be cached.
 If set to `true`, both successful and error responses are stored in the cache.
 If `false`, only successful responses are cached.
   _Default:_ `false`.

+- **`staleTime`**:
+  Type: `number`
+  Specifies the duration, in seconds, for which cached data is considered "fresh."
+During this period, cached data will be returned immediately, but a background revalidation (network request) will be triggered to update the cache.
+If set to `0`, background revalidation is disabled and data is always considered stale after `cacheTime` expires.
+  _Default:_ `0` (no background revalidation).

   ### How It Works

-1. **Request and Cache Check**:
+  1. **Cache Lookup**:
-   When a request is made, the cache is first checked for an existing entry.
-If a valid cache entry is found and is still "fresh" (based on `cacheTime`), the cached response is returned immediately.
-Note that when the native `fetch()` setting called `cache` is set to `reload` the request will automatically skip the internal cache.
+     When a request is made, `fetchff` first checks the internal cache for a matching entry using the generated cache key.
+If a valid and "fresh" cache entry exists (within `cacheTime`), the cached response is returned immediately.
+If the native `fetch()` option `cache: 'reload'` is set, the internal cache is bypassed and a fresh request is made.

-2. **Cache Key**:
+  2. **Cache Key Generation**:
-   A cache key uniquely identifies each request.
-By default, the key is generated based on the URL and other relevant request options.
-Custom keys can be provided using the `cacheKey` function.
+     Each request is uniquely identified by a cache key, which is auto-generated from the URL, method, params, headers, and other relevant options.
+You can override this by providing a custom `cacheKey` string or function for fine-grained cache control.

   3. **Cache Busting**:
-   If the `cacheBuster` function is defined, it determines whether to invalidate and refresh the cache for specific requests.
-This is useful for ensuring that certain requests, such as `POST` requests, always fetch new data.
+     If a `cacheBuster` function is provided, it determines whether to invalidate (bust) the cache for a given request.
+This is useful for scenarios like forcing fresh data on `POST` requests or after certain actions.

-4. **Skipping Cache**:
+  4. **Conditional Caching**:
-   The `skipCache` function provides flexibility in deciding whether to store a response in the cache.
-For example, you might skip caching responses that have a `4xx` or `5xx` status code.
+     The `skipCache` function allows you to decide, per response, whether it should be stored in the cache.
+For example, you can skip caching for error responses (like HTTP 4xx/5xx) or based on custom logic.

-5. **Final Outcome**:
+  5. **Network Request and Cache Update**:
-   If no valid cache entry is found, or the cache is skipped or busted, the request proceeds to the network, and the response is cached based on the provided configuration.
+     If no valid cache entry is found, or if caching is skipped or busted, the request is sent to the network.
+The response is then cached according to your configuration, making it available for future requests.

 ### Auto-Generated Cache Key Properties